 Last week’s SaaS North conference packed a powerhouse of content, key players and excitement into a two-day window.
 Coming away from this year’s conference there was no question that SaaS continues to be a force to be reckoned with in today’s technology landscape.
 At Martello, we were lucky enough to have several members of our team attend SaaS North.
 Around the water cooler, the feedback was consistent and clear – this year’s conference has set the bar for SaaS driven content.
-There were several key messages that rang that out consistently during the conference.
+There were several key messages that rang out consistently during the conference.

 Make Your Focus Laser Sharp